Japanese destroyer Yukikaze (1939): Operation Ten Go

-Yukikaze steamed to the Sasebo after the ordeal was over, where she dropped off Yamato and Isokaze survivors.
+Yukikaze steamed to Sasebo after the ordeal was over, where she dropped off Yamato and Isokaze survivors.
 Throughout the rest of April and into May, Yukikaze was limited to patrol duties, and eventually with Japan's oil reserves almost entirely depleted, Yukikaze could not even set sail and was stuck in port without fuel.
 On 30 May, carrier aircraft attacked Maizuru harbor, and while no direct hits were scored on Yukikaze, shrapnel damaged killed one sailor and injured 20 others to varying degrees.
 Shortly afterwards, Yukikaze was given enough fuel to escape Maizuru along with Hatsushimo.
 During the journey, Hatsushimo struck a mine and was forced to run aground, but Yukikaze successfully arrived at Ōjima.
 Upon arrival, Yukikaze was camouflaged, and spent the rest of the war anchored on security duties.
 On 30 July, Yukikaze took further minor damage from aircraft strafing, killing one man and injuring several others.

 As a result of participating in and surviving some of the most dangerous battles the IJN had fought while avoiding any major damage whatsoever, never being hit by a single naval shell, torpedo, or air dropped bomb, Yukikaze is called "the unsinkable ship" and "the miracle ship".
 Yukikaze took part in more than 10 major battles, and more than 100 escort missions and resupply transport missions during World War II.

 End of the war

 Yukikaze anchored in Kure following the WW2's end during her service transporting Japanese prisoners of war.

 After the atomic bombings of Hiroshima and Nagasaki, on 15 August 1945, Emperor Hirohito announced that the Japanese would unconditionally surrender to allied forces.
 Upon the announcement, Yukikaze's camouflage was removed, and her crew prepared for the war's end, which included secret documents on the ship being destroyed.
-A day after the former Japanese surrender in Tokyo Bay, she was inspected by allied intelligence.
+A day after the formal Japanese surrender in Tokyo Bay, she was inspected by allied intelligence.
 Yukikaze was stripped of all her guns, and like many surviving Japanese warships she would be used to transport Japanese prisoners of war.
 Yukikaze's name was written in English on both sides of the hull.